New World Amusement Park: Strongman 'Mat Tarzan'

-Ahmad Ali, better known as Mat Tarzan (or "Tarzan of Malaya") (1931-2015), was a well-known Malaysian strongman.
+Ahmad Ali, better known as Mat Tarzan (or "Tarzan of Malaya") (1931–2015), was a well-known Malaysian strongman.
 Mat hailed from Penang and was the son of the late Haji Ali, who used to be a chef at Kedah House, now known as Istana Kedah in Jalan Sultan Ahmad Shah.
 During his prime, his famous feats included pulling with his teeth a lorry carrying 15 adults which would weigh about three tons, and bending iron bars across his throat.
 He could also lift 73 kilogram of weights from the floor with his teeth and dive through a burning wooden frame spiked with eight sharp blades and wrestled with full-grown pythons.

 He had won various bodybuilding titles such as Mr Penang Health Culture League in 1959, 1960 and 1961, Mr Body Beautiful in 1963 and Mr Penang in 1966.
 Mat Tarzan was also a good cook in his own right, having picked up some useful culinary skills from his father, specialising in Malay dishes such as mee bandung, ox-tail soup and satay which he ran a chain of food stalls in Malaysia since the 1960s to the present day.

 Boxer 'Felix Boy'

 New World also hosted weekly boxing tournaments with fighters from Thailand, Philippines, Australia, as well as local pugilists.
-Malaysian boxer Felix Boy, who was born S. Sinniah, became a household name in the early 1960s.
+Malaysian boxer of Indian ethnicity Felix Boy, who was born S. Sinniah, became a household name in the early 1960s.
 He stood just 1.5 metres tall but packed a terrific wallop in both fists and often despatched his taller opponents by the second or third round in the flyweight and bantamweight divisions.
 Out of 84 fights, he lost two – both to Thai boxers.

 Sinniah had a tragic childhood.
 At the age of five, his parents were captured and sent by the Japanese to work on the Death Railway in Thailand, and they died there.
 As a result, he and his elder brother, Shanmugam, were taken in by an orphanage.
 At nine, he used to watch a skilful Thai boxer in action at New World and that was the beginning of his interest in boxing.
 A French priest, Father Louis Ribaud of the St Joseph's Orphanage in Jalan Penang where Sinniah grew up, gave him the name of "Felix Boy" which was to bring him fame and glory in the ring in later years.